DronDrin/WallpaperSearcher/README.md

 `apt install openjdk-17-jre`

 ---
+<h2>How to download<h2/>
+Go to https://github.com/DronDrin/WallpaperSearcher, select last release, and just download it.
+But if you want to make your own .jar file, you can clone repository https://github.com/DronDrin/WallpaperSearcher,
+and run this command:
+`gradle jar`
+Of course, you must have gradle installed on your system.
+So that's all!
+Your .jar is located at ROOT_DIRECTORY/build/libs/.
+---
 <h2>How to run:<h2/>
 Program is .jar file.
 So to start it you should enter this command: